 Our social project website whatishealthy.info is an open-source database aimed at accumulating scientific knowledge converted into layman terms, allowing the public to easily discover the facts behind corporate fiction.

 We don’t sell opinions or preach about ‘natural’ alternatives; we simply present scientific facts from proven authoritative sources, drawing scientific conclusions but allowing the readers to make up their own mind.
 Don’t make your consumer choices based on adverts or labelling gimmicks; instead, make choices based on facts and latest scientific knowledge.
 By arming yourself with knowledge, you can be confident you are doing the right thing.

 Life is too short to take a chance; learn the facts of your daily exposure to toxic substances on whatishealthy.info

 How are the Organics Council ®, OrganiTrust ® and whatishealthy.info related?

-The Organics Council ® initiated both whatishealthy.info and OrganiTrust ®.
+The Organics Council ® promotes both whatishealthy.info and OrganiTrust ®.

 OrganiTrust ® is the first global pilot certification scheme ensuring products and services are designed and made following Organics Council ® Regulations, which require all products (food and non-food) and services to comply with the most robust organic and circular economy principles.
 OrganiTrust ® certifies the most socially concerned businesses and acts as the pilot safety scheme that the Organics Council ® consults and supports.
 OrganiTrust ® scheme is impartial and fully transparent, putting the public health and the protection of the planet before the needs of industry.

-The social project whatishealthy.info is another initiative of the Organics Council ®, set up to inform the public on daily toxic exposure and suggest practical ways to improve the safety and health of both humans and the planet.
+The social project whatishealthy.info is another initiative promoted by the Organics Council ®, set up to inform the public on daily toxic exposure and suggest practical ways to improve the safety and health of both humans and the planet.